Polycademy/PolyAuth/README.md

 - File locks on the session file are automatically resolved by closing the handle immediately.
 This prevents AJAX race conditions.
 - PSR 1 Compatible and Framework Independent
 - PDO based Database Queries (only MySQL atm)
-- Logging in & Logging out
+- Logging in & Logging out (with optional timeout based login throttling based on cookies and/or ip address)
-- Autologin with Cookies
+- Autologin using a range of authentication strategies.
 - SQL and Codeigniter Migrations
 - Configurable Language for Returned Errors
 - Error handling through exceptions that extend from "PolyAuthException"